 The development of enabling technologies are ongoing to address these issues; however, there is limited guidance currently available to facilitate effective implementation.
 The eConsent Initiative will develop practical guidance on efficient processes and potential multimedia components that are available to sponsors to facilitate broad, voluntary adoption of patient eConsent.
 Successful industry adoption of eConsent will transform the informed consent process by using an array of patient-focused multi-media components to empower patients and their caregivers to make better, informed decisions and create process efficiencies for sites, Health Authorities, IECs/IRBs and sponsors.

-- Provide patients and caregivers clear and easy-to-understand clinical trial information so that they are enabled to make decisions to participate
+- Provide patients clear and easy-to-understand clinical trial information so that they are truly informed when making a decision to participate

 - Improve patient compliance by offering sites the tools to get insight into patient’s understanding and reduce complex and time-consuming explanations, paperwork and quality risks